Programs & Instruction

 ACE: First Tee members who are EAGLE Certified.
 The ACE level offers advanced instruction and practice in many of the Golf and Life Skills introduced in the PLAYer, PAR, BIRDIE and EAGLE levels.
 ACE focuses on personal planning and reinforces interpersonal communication, self-management, goal-setting, self-coaching and resiliency skills that were applied in earlier levels of First Tee Life Skills Curriculum.
 ACE certification generally requires 2 years and is administered and monitored by a Nationally Recognized The First Tee Coach ONLY.

-The First Tee of Greater Pasadena Additional Classes
+First Tee – Greater Pasadena Additional Classes

 TEEN: For youth ages 13 and above.
 The PLAYer and Par curriculum is used in this class.
 The TEEN class will allow teenage participants the opportunity to participate in a class were students are in the junior high and high school age range.